pgodsupreme/state-of-mind/CONTRIBUTING.md

    Pull Request would represent.
 4. You may merge the Pull Request in once you have the sign-off of by **ME** and only **ME**, or if you do not have permission to do that, you may request **ME** to merge it for you.

+# Styling
+I do not like ugly code.